 Insight Data Engineering Ecosystem: An Interactive Map.
 Enterprise service bus.
-All customer services communicate in the same way with the ESB: the ESB translates a message to the correct message type and sends the message to the correct producer service.
+All customer services communicate in the same way with the ESB: the ESB translates a message to the correct message type and sends the message to the correct consumer service.

 Data lake.
 A data lake is a large storage repository and processing engine, they provide "massive storage for any kind of data, enormous processing power and the ability to handle virtually limitless concurrent tasks or jobs".
 The term was coined by James Dixon, Pentaho chief technology officer.
 Dixon used the term initially to contrast with "data mart", which is a smaller repository of interesting attributes extracted from the raw data.

 He wrote: "If you think of a datamart as a store of bottled water – cleansed and packaged and structured for easy consumption – the data lake is a large body of water in a more natural state.
 The contents of the data lake stream in from a source to fill the lake, and various users of the lake can come to examine, dive in, or take samples. " Dixon argued that data marts have several inherent problems, and that data lakes are the optimal solution.
 Operational Intelligence, Log Management, Application Management, Enterprise Security and Compliance.
 Data warehouse.
+Data Warehouse Overview.

 Data mart.
 What is a Data Management Platform, or DMP?
 This is the latest in a series of articles that explains, in plain English, new technology tools and platforms that are changing the face of digital media.